FigureTechnologies/asset-classification-smart-contract/README.md

 * `add_os_gateway_permission`: An optional parameter that will cause the emitted events to include values that signal to any [Object Store Gateway](https://github.com/FigureTechnologies/object-store-gateway) watching the events that the selected verifier has permission to inspect the identified scope's records via fetch routes.
+This will only cause a gateway to grant permissions to a scope to which the gateway itself already has read permissions.
+This essentially means that a key held by a gateway instance must have been used to store the scope's records in [Provenance Object Store](https://github.com/provenance-io/object-store).
 This behavior defaults to TRUE if not explicitly provided in the json payload.

 ##### Emitted Attributes
 * `asset_event_type`: This value will always be populated as `onboard_asset`.